 As I have explained, in the case of trading venues, competition for order flow does not significantly constrain depth-of-book data pricing even if they are viewed as joint products.
 Regardless of competitive conditions for trade execution, an exchange can charge supracompetitive prices for depth-of-book data if the exchange does not face significant competitive constraints in the sale of such data and such data have value by reflecting substantial liquidity.
-As demonstrated in Sections III and IV above, that is the case here.46 trade execution prices.
+As demonstrated in Sections III and IV above, that is the case here.

+Finally, even if Ordover and Bamberger's "total products" theory were correct, consumers that purchase little or no trade execution services from Nasdaq would pay elevated prices for depth-of-book data with little or no offset from lower trade execution prices.
 The prices paid by those customers would not be constrained by significant competitive forces.

-Finally, even if Ordover and Bamberger's "total products" theory were correct, consumers that purchase little or no trade execution services from Nasdaq would pay elevated prices for depth-of-book data with little or no offset from lower

-46 See also Evans First NYSE Arca Report, supra note 12.
+&lt;sup>46 See also Evans First NYSE Arca Report, supra note 12.